caksoylar/keymap-drawer/README.md

 ## Setting up an automated drawing workflow

-If you use a [ZMK config repo](https://zmk.dev/docs/user-setup), you can set up an automated workflow to parse your keymaps, then draw and commit SVG outputs to your repo.
+If you use a [ZMK config repo](https://zmk.dev/docs/user-setup), you can set up an automated workflow that parses and draws your keymaps, then commits the YAML parse outputs and produced SVGs to your repo.
 To do that you can add a new workflow to your repo at `.github/workflows/draw-keymaps.yml` that refers to the reusable `keymap-drawer` [workflow](.github/workflows/draw-zmk.yml):

 ```yaml